yuxian999/M-DDDR/README.md

-This is an edited version of main readme.

 ############################## COPYRIGHT ############################################
 All rights reserved.
 The authorized use of this data is limited to informational and educational purposes only, and NOT for operational or commercial purposes.
 No part of this zip file including all the data generation files and example data output files may be reproduced, distributed, or transmitted in any form or by any means, without the prior written permission of Prof. Siqian Shen (siqian@umich.edu).
 For permission requests, write to Siqian Shen (siqian@umich.edu), with a subject “Attention: Permissions for Using M-DDDR Data.”